stefangeyer/django-steam-openid-example/README.md

 - **associate_existing_user**
-  Checks if a user with the retrieved uid already exists and passes the user object down the pipeline if true.4
+  Checks if a user with the retrieved uid already exists and passes the user object down the pipeline if true.
 - **get_username**
   Since we also associate existing accounts, slugification of the retrieved steamid is not necessary.
 Username is always the steamid